The Aviation Law Review: Italy

 See Section II.

 iii Product liability

-There are no specific rules governing manufacturers' liability; the Italian regulations on product liability and the Italian Consumer Code18 apply.
+There are no specific rules governing manufacturers' liability; the Italian regulations on product liability and the Italian Consumer Code18 shall apply.

-Regarding safety matters, the approach taken by the European Commission and EASA is to apply the highest safety standards achieved in manned aviation to drones in order to prevent the occurrence of any type of accident.
+Regarding safety matters, the approach taken by the European Commission and EASA is to apply the highest safety standards achieved in manned aviation to drones to prevent the occurrence of any type of accident.

 Regarding the Italian system, companies in the aviation sector are required to set up a voluntary reporting system to facilitate the collection of details of occurrences that may not be captured by the mandatory reporting system and of other safety-related information that is perceived by the reporter as an actual or potential hazard to aviation safety.
 Any significant information shall be analysed and notified to ENAC by means of the 'eEMOR' system.

 However, it is also possible to address the voluntary reports directly to the competent authority; in this case, the reporting process works without using the internal company reporting system.
 The competent authority is the National Agency for Flight Safety (ANSV).
 Once voluntary reports have been sent directly to the ANSV, and the agency has properly analysed them, they enter into the national events database administered by ENAC, which ensures the appropriate confidentiality and protection of the collected details of occurrences.
-The ANVS is also concerned with the investigation of aircraft accidents in cooperation with ENAC.
+The ANSV is also concerned with the investigation of aircraft accidents in cooperation with ENAC.

 The year in review